oysteinvolden/vision-based-navigation/README.md

 The darknet_ros package is used for the left camera, while the darknet_ros_2 package is used for the right camera.

-1. First clone the repo get access to both
+1. First clone the repo get access to both.

 	   git clone --recursive https://github.com/oysteinvolden/vision-based-navigation.git

-2. Create a catkin workspace
+2. Create a catkin workspace.

        mkdir -p darknet_ws/src
        cd darknet_ws/src